YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 The one who sees the same eternal Supreme Lord dwelling as Spirit equally within all mortal beings truly sees.
 (13.27)

-When one beholds one and the same Lord existing equally in everybeing, one does not injure anybody; because one considers everything as oneâ€™s own self.
+When one beholds one and the same Lord existing equally in everybeing, one does not injure anybody; because one considers everything as one's own self.
 And thereupon attains the Supreme Abode.
 (13.28)

 The one who perceives that all works are done by the powers of material Nature truly understands, and thus does not consider oneself as the doer.
 (See also 3.27, 5.09, and 14.19) (13.29)

-The moment one discovers diverse variety of beings and their different ideas abiding in One, and coming out from â€˜Thatâ€™ alone, one attains the Supreme Being.
+The moment one discovers diverse variety of beings and their different ideas abiding in One, and coming out from â€˜That' alone, one attains the Supreme Being.
 (13.30)

 **ATTRIBUTES OF THE SPIRIT (BRAHM)**